Serializing Data¶

 DataContainer and DataView¶

-is a general-purpose structure for holding any kind of data.
+A DataView is a general-purpose structure for holding any kind of data.
 It supports multiple values and even nested

-is a root DataView
+A DataContainer is a root DataView.

-As an example, calling toContainer()
+As an example, calling toContainer() on a HealthData instance will yield a DataContainer containing two

-values, one for the current and one for the maximum health, each identified by the DataQuery
+values, one for the current and one for the maximum health, each identified by the DataQuery of the respective

 import org.spongepowered.api.data.DataContainer;